cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

 `node.go`
 Contains `Node` struct definition and core functions.
-- `NewNode` - to initialise a node.
+- `NewNode` - to initialize a node.
 - `Join` - to allow a new node to join the ring.
 - `A` - to locate the node responsible for a specific key.
 - `Get` - Retrieves the value associated with a key by finding the responsible node.
 - `Put` - Stores a key-value pair on the node responsible for the key's hash, either locally or by forwarding the request to the correct node.
 - `stabilize()` - Periodically checks and updates the node's successor and notifies it of the node’s presence.
 - `startStabilize()` - Starts a periodic loop that calls stabilize at regular intervals.
+- `fixFingers()` - Periodically refreshes entries in the finger table to ensure they point to the correct successors.
+- `startFixFingers()` - Starts a periodic loop that calls fixFingers at regular intervals to maintain the finger table.

 `remote_node.go`
 Contains the concept of remote node and interactions over the